 You could expect to pay anything between £30 to £250 an hour.

 Proportion of the money you want to invest

-Note that if you have a smaller amount to invest, an adviser who uses this method of charging might be reluctant to take you on, as they might feel the amount of revenue they would generate might not justify the cost of offering you their service.
+Note that if you have a smaller amount to invest, an adviser who charges you based on how much is in your pot might be reluctant to take you on, as they might feel the amount of revenue they would generate might not justify the cost of offering you their service.

 Can I get free financial advice?

 Many financial advisers offer a free initial consultation, which involve explaining what your financial needs are and identifying where you need help.